breinbaas/breinbaas.github.io/docs/_posts/2021-05-09-geolib-and-fastapi.md

 def serialize(self, location: Union[FilePath, DirectoryPath]) -> io.BytesIO:
 ```

 Most of the times you don't want to create physical files on the API end but you want to create them in memory.
 Fortunately the geolib developers have already written most of the code for this but you will have to adjust a little more.
-The way I did is was to add a new method to dstability_model.py;
+The way I did it (because in Python there are always a lot of other possibilities) was to add a new method to dstability_model.py;

 ```python
 def serialize_buffer(self) -> io.BytesIO: